-No deductible; \$7.00 cap on dispensing fees.
+No deductible; \$12.00 cap on dispensing fees.
 Ninety per cent (90%) coverage for drugs requiring a prescription and described Supplemental Health Care Services.

 The Employer will pay for a drug plan which provides Ninety per cent (90%) coverage for drugs and which does not require the employee to pay the entire cost of the prescription "up front".
-The Employer and the Union shall, through the Labour/Management Committee seek out the most convenient and cost-effective plan of this nature which does not require the employee to absorb the cost of any administrative fee.
+The Employer and the Union shall, through the Labour/Management Committee seek out the most convenient and costeffective plan of this nature which does not require the employee to absorb the cost of any administrative fee.

-Combined maximum coverage of Five Hundred Dollars (\$500.00) annually for Acupuncturist, Naturopath, and Osteopath, per covered individual per calendar year.
+Coverage of Five Hundred Dollars (\$500.00) per practitioner annually for Acupuncturist, Naturopath, and Osteopath, per covered individual per calendar year.
 There shall be no deductible required for the use of Chiropractic services.

-Combined maximum coverage of Five Hundred Dollars (\$500) annually for Psychologist, Social Worker/Counsellor, Master of Social Work or Psychotherapist.
+Coverage of One Thousand Dollars (\$1000.00) per practitioner annually for Psychologist, Social Worker/Counsellor, Master of Social Work or Psychotherapist.

-Coverage will include ocular exam every two (2) years for employee only, up to Seventy-Five Dollars (\$75.00).
+Coverage will include ocular exam every two (2) years for employee only, up to One Hundred (\$100.00) Dollars